Mariam-Rehan/barbie-enchanted-insights/README.md

 This Tableau dashboard explores trends across Barbie movies and characters, highlighting themes, appearances, and insights only Barbie fans would *truly* appreciate.

 > 📍 Built using Tableau
-> 💡 Data collected and cleaned manually from Barbie movies
 > 🛍️ Topics covered: character frequency, movie insights, cross-character analysis, and more!

 ## 📊 Explore the Dashboard